ameyms/tabulate/README.md

     // Function that returns a jquery deferred
     source: xhrSource,

-    //A Function that accepts row, column and cell item and returns tds content as html
+    //A Function that accepts row, column and item and returns tds content as html
     renderer: renderer,

-    // String or Function that accepts row, column and cell item and returns class string
+    // String or Function that accepts row, column and item and returns class string
     cellClass: foo,

-    // String or Function that accepts row, column and cell item
+    // String or Function that accepts row, column and item
     // and returns an object that is set as $.data() for the td
     cellMeta: bar,